Superman (1978) - Review

 The interaction between Clark and his human father is just as brief and hollow.
 Unlike the modern remake, very little time is spent showing the bond between the two characters.
 The only time we see a relationship between the two is when his human dad tells him the importance of not showing off and how his powers can be used for good, right before he dies from the cliché heart-attack condition.
 Then he has this forced scene with his mom, whom we also barely know before he leaves home.
 The filmmakers really wanted this scene to be emotional and tearful, but we have only seen these people once for less than 5 minutes of screen time, so how can we be attached to the characters?

 Then he goes to the North Pole, builds the Fortress of Solitude, and transforms into Christopher Reeve.
 Despite how I was able to summarize what happens during this opening origin story, it actually takes about an hour to get to this point.
-All of the scenes lack enough quality interaction with the characters to make them feel important, but then they still take so long to finish, you just end up with an empty hour of bland story-telling.
+All of the scenes lack enough quality interaction with the characters to make them feel important, but then they still take so long to finish, that you just end up with an empty hour of bland story-telling.
 It's boring, uneventful, and empty.

 When Christopher Reeve finally does arrive, the movie recovers slightly.
 He is really the only reason to watch this movie and remains the primary reason for the films to come.
 Reeve has a charisma and presence on-screen that made him the perfect casting choice for Superman.
-He's able to say the cheesiest lines, or even the awkward ones when he's "flirting" with Lois Lane, without it coming across and goofy or weird.
+He's able to say the cheesiest lines, or even the awkward ones when he's "flirting" with Lois Lane, without it coming across as goofy or weird.
 He also does a good job at playing the Clark Kent role of a nerdy buffoon by changing his posture, speech, and facial expressions.
 Despite this, he does not get top billing.

 Instead, Gene Hackman and Marlon Brando's names appear first for being Lex Luthor and Jur-El, respectively.
 Neither of them is nearly as committed to the role as Reeve.
 Brando just looks bored and even a little embarrassed to be involved in the film when he's there, which is probably less than 10% of the time.
 Hackman is doing his version of Lex Luthor, which is a rather one-dimensional version of the character.
 There are moments where Hackman's Luthor feels like a villain, but most of the time he's just a boring megalomaniac who keeps calling himself a brilliant criminal mastermind, even though we've seen very little of his so-called genius.
 It's the lazy technique of telling us that he's smart, rather than really showing us.
 To make him seem smarter-er, he has two bumbling comic relief hench-people.
 The "comedy" they provide sucks and only slows the movie down more than it already is.
-I felt a subconscious, low groan form deep within me whenever Luthor came on the screen simply because it meant it was time for more false comedy and exposition about a villainous plot that doesn't require that much explaining.
+I felt a subconscious, low groan from deep within me whenever Luthor came on the screen simply because it meant it was time for more false comedy and exposition about a villainous plot that doesn't require that much explaining.
 We even witness the scene where Luthor and his cronies set up his plan, fail, and then have to try again, adding another unnecessary 10 minutes to the film.
 I'm not familiar with Luthor as a villain, but I certainly can't stand this version.

 When Superman finally becomes even aware of Luthor's existence in the film, the movie is about 80% done.
 Half of the time left is Luthor explaining his James-Bond-villain plan to Superman, the rest is Superman defying the laws of physics by using some imaginary superpowers to fix everything, like a kid who just makes up new rules for tag when he can't accept the fact that he lost.
 There's next to nothing exciting that happens throughout the whole movie until this point and it's hardly satisfying to when it does happen.
 It's mostly just models getting destroyed and then repaired by Superman using his playing-the-film-in-reverse power.